 Isaac Muffoletto Lic.Ac, Dipl.
 OM

 Isaac first became interested in acupuncture when he was 17 years old.
 After receiving treatments from an acupuncturist, he became a firm believer in the medicine.
 He then went on to graduate with a Bachelor’s Degree in Wellness and Alternative Medicine from Johnson State College (now Northern Vermont University).
 There he learned about many different methods of promoting health and healing, ranging from reiki to western herbalism.
 While going through his program he completed a 750 hour training program in massage therapy.
 His undergraduate degree furthered his interest in acupuncture.

 Isaac now holds Master’s Degree in Acupuncture and Oriental Medicine from the New England School of Acupuncture (NESA) at Massachusetts College of Pharmacy and Health Sciences University (MCPHS University).
-He is certified with the NCCAOM (National Certification Commission for Acupuncture and Oriental Medicine).
+He is NCCAOM certified (National Certification Commission for Acupuncture and Oriental Medicine).
 Isaac studied Chinese acupuncture styles, Chinese herbal medicine, orthopedic acupuncture, and Japanese acupuncture styles.

 Hugh Muffoletto- Meditation Group